wetee-dao/metamask-snap/README.md

 ## Running the Repository

-The repository contains a simple website located in the `./packages/site` directory and the snap code, which can be found in `./packages/snap`.
+The repository contains a  dApp located in the `./packages/dapp` directory and the snap code, which can be found in `./packages/snap`.
 To try out the snap, follow these steps in your terminal:

 ```bash
 git clone https://github.com/PolkaGate/polkaMask.git